elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

 In this example, you'll learn how to:

-- Enable auto-instrumentation of a Java application following any of the supported methods, such as:
+- Enable auto-instrumentation of a Java application using one of the following supported methods:
   - Adding an annotation to the deployment pods.
   - Adding an annotation to the namespace.
 - Verify that auto-instrumentation libraries are injected and configured correctly.